provenancetech/pti-docs/guide/v1/kyc.md

 #### Checking if a KYC is needed

-Using the [is KYC needed endpoint](https://provenancetech.github.io/pti-docs/api/v1/#/default/get_users__userId__kyc_needed), it is possible to know if a KYC would be needed to perform a transaction with a given scenario and amount.
+Using the [is KYC needed endpoint](https://provenancetech.github.io/pti-docs/api/v1/#/default/get_users__userId__kyc_needed), it is possible to know if a KYC would be needed to perform a transaction with a given operation and amount.

 #### Initiate a KYC check

 Using the [initiate KYC endpoint](https://provenancetech.github.io/pti-docs/api/v1/#/default/post_users__userId__kyc), it is possible to start the KYC check.
-Note that all the user information needed for the selected scenario and amount must be either provided in the call or have been previously provided for the selected user.
+Note that all the user information needed for the selected operation and amount must be either provided in the call or have been previously provided for the selected user.
 The result of the KYC check will be returned asynchronously over your webhook.
 Please note that if a liveness check is required by the selected tier, the user will receive a notification on his device to complete it.

 ### KYC in the context of transactions

-When calling the transaction monitoring endpoint, passing in the scenario as well as the amount will result in the initiation of a KYC check using the
+When calling the transaction monitoring endpoint, passing in the operation as well as the amount will result in the initiation of a KYC check using the
 KYC tier mapped by the configuration.
-The following example shows a call to the transaction monitoring endpoint for a transaction of 150$ done with the `Crypto Purchase` scenario.
-Assuming that this is the first transaction of that kind for a user and that the scenario configuration was exactly as the example above, this would lead to a KYC check with a KYC tier of 2.
+The following example shows a call to the transaction monitoring endpoint for a transaction of 150$ done with the `Crypto Purchase` operation.
+Assuming that this is the first transaction of that kind for a user and that the operation configuration was exactly as the example above, this would lead to a KYC check with a KYC tier of 2.
 A transaction request that fails a KYC cycle will **NOT** return an `ACCEPTED` status.

 ```js